amaklakovv/amaklakovv/README.md

 # Andrew Maklakov

-_Software Engineering Student with AI Specialization_
+_Software Engineering Student with AI Specialisation_

 ## Summary

-Motivated third-year Bachelor of Engineering (Honours) student specializing in Software Engineering with an AI specialization.
-Strong foundation in coding, project management, and technical problem-solving.
-Proven leadership and teamwork skills from academic projects and extracurricular activities.
-Eager to apply both technical and interpersonal strengths in a dynamic tech environment to gain real-world industry experience.
+Currently in the third-year of a Bachelor of Engineering, majoring in Software Engineering with an AI specialisation.
+Solid foundation in coding and problem-solving skills built through hands-on experience.
+Leadership and teamwork demonstrated through academic projects and extracurricular activities.
+Looking to apply both technical knowledge and interpersonal skills to gain valuable industry experience before graduation.

 # Education

 **Bachelor of Engineering (Honours) in Software Engineering**
 Specialization in Artificial Intelligence
-Victoria University of Wellington (Feb.
-2023 – Nov.
+Victoria University of Wellington (Completing Nov.
 2026)

-Relevant Coursework: Software Development & Advanced Programming, Project Management, Machine Learning, Safety Critical Systems
+Relevant Coursework: Software Development & Advanced Programming, Project Management, Machine Learning & AI, Safety Critical Systems

 ## Technical Skills